fluencelabs/nox/vm/examples/README.md

-### Examples written in Rust for running with Fluence VM.
+### Examples written in Rust for running into WasmVm.

 Check that you've installed `docker` and `docker` is running.